The best sales to shop today: Theragun, Roomba, Windmill and more | CNN Underscored

 • Everything at Madewell is 40% off right now, and select denim is just $50.
 Use code ITSAWRAP for savings on gifts and new pieces for your own wardrobe.

-• Cliche as it sounds, a candle makes a fantastic holiday gift for pretty much anyone — and right now you can save 20% on Snif fragrances with code GETLIT20.
+• Clichéd as it sounds, a candle makes a fantastic holiday gift for pretty much anyone — and right now you can save 20% on Snif fragrances with code GETLIT20.

-• Say thanks to someone in your life who deserves it (teachers, mail delivers, cleaners et cetera) — with a Panera gift card, now 20% off at Amazon.
+• Say thanks to someone in your life who deserves it (teachers, mail delivery people, cleaners, et cetera) with a Panera gift card, now 20% off at Amazon.

 • Take care of your skin this winter with Bio-Oil body oil, over $10 off when you clip the on-page coupon.